-- 3. Loosen steering wheel retaining nut several turns. $\underline{\text{Do not}}$ remove nut. - 4.
+- 3. Loosen steering wheel retaining nut several turns.
+Do not remove nut. - 4.
 Attach Puller J-3274 to wheel hub and pull wheel up to nut.
 See Figure 8-8.
-If wheel hub is very tight on shaft, apply a moderate strain with puller then tap end of puller screw to break hub loose from shaft without distorting wheel hub.
+If wheel hub is very tight on shaft, apply a moderate strain with puller then rap on end of puller screw to break hub loose from shaft.
 Remove puller, nut, and steering wheel.